AyaMasbah/Scoreboard/README.md

 # Scoreboard
-simple app to keep track of the score and during a basketball game 🏀.
+simple app to keep track of the score during a basketball game 🏀.